 - 1) Evaluate traffic control requirements to see if echelon paving could be utilized in any facet of a project to minimize the number of traditional cold joints. - 2) For mill and fill jobs, evaluate traffic control requirements to require the contractor to mill and fill one lane at a time, eliminating unconfined edges.
-Care should be taken to thoroughly clean the milled surface, especially at the confined corner. - 3) Assess project scope, traffic control and safety requirements for the practicality of evaluating the method of cutting back the joint.
-This method is routine on airfield projects in the U.S., and is done on roadways in the United Kingdom, with much success. - 4) Offset the longitudinal joints horizontally between layers by at least 6 inches, when placing multiple lifts.
+This may increase construction costs due to reduced production rates and/or multiple mobilizations by milling crew.
+Care should be taken to thoroughly clean the milled surface, especially at the confined corner. - 3) Assess project scope, traffic control and safety requirements for the practicality of evaluating the method of cutting or milling back the joint to remove low density material at the joint.
+Cutting back the joint with a cutting wheel is routine on airfield projects in the U.S., and is done on high volume roadways in the United Kingdom, with much success.
+Milling back the joint is routine for Michigan for DOT work where the contractor is compensated for over paving the joint by up to 2 inches (measured from top of the mat). - 4) Offset the longitudinal joints horizontally between layers by at least 6 inches, when placing multiple lifts.
 This does not apply when placing HMA over Portland Cement Concrete, as it's often preferred to stack the joints directly over the PCC joint. - 5) Plan the location of the longitudinal joint in the surface lift to avoid wheel paths, recessed pavement markings and striping whenever possible. - 6) Assure there are well-defined specifications for the placement and quality assurance testing of the longitudinal joints. - 7) Use a lift thickness that is at least 4 times the Nominal Maximum Aggregate Size (NMAS) of coarse gradation mixes (passing below the critical sieve) and 3 times the NMAS for fine gradation mixes (above the critical sieve).
-Adequate lift thickness will facilitate compaction for better density. - 8) Consider use of less permeable surface mixes by using: - smallest NMAS mix that is appropriate for the application (will not rut). - using a finer versus coarser gradation. - slightly lower design air void level for additional binder - 9) Consider using warm mix asphalt as a compaction aid, especially in late season paving. - 10) Consider use of the notch wedge joint (versus traditional vertical edge or butt) for lift thicknesses between 1.5 to 3 inches.
-Several agencies have found the notch wedge joint provides higher densities on average than the butt joint.
+Adequate lift thickness will facilitate compaction for better density. - 8) Consider use of less permeable surface mixes by using: - smallest NMAS mix that is appropriate for the application (will not rut). - using a finer versus coarser gradation. - slightly lower design air void level for additional binder - 9) Consider using warm mix asphalt as a compaction aid, especially in late season paving.

-- 11) Pay for tack as a separate bid item (as opposed to being an incidental requirement) to facilitate getting a sufficient amount of material applied. - 12) Include items related to the longitudinal joint as discussion topics for the pre-paving meeting.
+- 10) Consider use of the notch wedge joint (versus traditional vertical edge or butt) for lift thicknesses between 1.5 to 3 inches.
+Several agencies have found the notch wedge joint provides higher densities on average than the butt joint. - 11) Pay for tack as a separate bid item (as opposed to being an incidental requirement) to facilitate getting a sufficient amount of material applied. - 12) Include items related to the longitudinal joint as discussion topics for the pre-paving meeting.
 These include the joint type to be used, planned locations of joints, testing requirements and locations, construction practices, etc. - 13) Planning the lane sequence so as to pave low to high.
 This will provide a shingle effect, preventing the overlapped joint material from impeding water flow on the surface.
 The hot (confined)-side of the joint may be slightly higher than the cold (unconfined)-side. - 14) To increase the longevity of the joint after it has been constructed, and perhaps as a remedial action for not meeting a minimum density, evaluate the various "joint enrichments" approaches.
 These include applying various surface sealer products at widths 1 to 2 feet, or "overbanding" with PG binder at a width around 4 inches.